jconorgrogan/Rotational-Numbers/README.md

 Where ![equation](https://latex.codecogs.com/gif.latex?r_n&space;=&space;\sqrt{a_n^2&space;&plus;&space;b_n^2}) is the magnitude and ![equation](https://latex.codecogs.com/gif.latex?\phi_n&space;=&space;arctan(\frac{b_n}{a_n})) is the phase.

 **Bridge with non-communicative multiplication** Octonions are generally to visualize.
 In ENT its a bit more straightforward; even some of the interesting behavior like non-communicative multiplication.
+The rotations and scalings in ENT can give rise to non-commutative multiplication.
+The scaling factor that depends on the initial rotation angle is key to this.

 The multiplication of octonions is determined by the following product rules:

 - e1 * e2 = e3
 - e2 * e3 = e4, and so on, where e_i are the standard basis for octonions.